axjasf/NeverEatAlone/docs/development/TESTING.md

 # Testing Guide

-This document outlines our testing approach, structure, and common commands for the NeverEatAlone project.
+This document outlines our testing approach, structure, and strategy for the NeverEatAlone project.

 ## Test Structure